AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/implement-green-led/index.md

 b: block
 ---

-This tutorial shows you how to control a green LED with your version of the host application using an existing property called Green_LED.
-By default, the Green_LED property does not actually control a real LED:
+This tutorial shows you how to control a green LED with your version of the host application using an existing property called Green_LED:

 <img src="green-led.png" width="200">